-Blaze Pizza (ranked number 23) offers a Gluten Free Crust.
+Blaze Pizza (ranked number 15) offers Gluten Free Crusts in both Cauliflower and Keto varieties.
 Select Gluten Free dough (additional charge) when you build your pizza.
 For details visit: Blaze Pizza.

 California Pizza Kitchen (6) says they can prepare any of their pizzas on a gluten-free crust.
-CPK also offers the following four pizzas that can be prepared using gluten-free ingredients and the strict procedures certified by the GIG: The Original BBQ Chicken Pizza, Pepperoni, Mushroom Pepperoni Sausage and Margherita.
+CPK also offers the following five pizzas that can be prepared using gluten-free ingredients and the strict procedures certified by the GIG: The Original BBQ Chicken Pizza, Pepperoni, Mushroom Pepperoni Sausage, Traditional Cheese and Margherita.
 For more details, visit CPK’s Gluten-Free Pizza menu.

 Chuck E. Cheese’s (8) offers an individual Cheese Pizza and a Chocolate Fudge Cupcake that are certified gluten-free and delivered to each guest in its sealed package.
 More details are on the Chuck E. Cheese FAQ page.
 You can also get menu and allergen information for each individual Chuck E. Cheese’s location.
 Visit the menu page, then select your local Chuck E. Cheese’s location and click Download Local Menu.
 The local menu will list additional gluten-free menu items if available.